HonestMajority/AssistedCustody/README.md

 This prototype demonstrates a collaborative custody scheme for Bitcoin where a trusted server assists users while preserving their ability to exit on their own.

+## NOTE:

+This is very much a work in progress.
+Nothing is working yet.
+The first iteration will be a prototype web app, which will later be further developed into mobile applications.

 ## Goals
 - **Unilateral Exit**: Customers must always be able to withdraw their funds independently after a delay.
 - **Seamless UX for Happy Path**: Normal withdrawals are collaborative and require minimal user interaction.